coryellcp/tesseract-training/README.md

 - check generate_training_data.sh file to make sure options are correct
     - Of note, be sure to change line 4, font_list, to match your font
 ------------------------------------------
+- Download a font in file format .ttf and place it in the /fonts directory

 run ./generate_training_data.sh